Higher property T and below-rank phenomena of lattices: Lattices in semisimple groups

 \subsubsection{Degree 2: Stability}

+An excellent background reference for stability is Thom's article~\cite{Thom}.
+Here we will only make some comments on recent developments.

+Cohomological vanishing in degree 2 has applications in the theory of stability.
+This was an important insight of the work of de Chiffre-Glebsky-Lubotzky-Thom~\cite{CGLT}.
+Based on this and Garland's work they constructed central extensions of certain higher rank $p$-adic lattices that are not Frobenius-approximable.
+Based on \cite{CGLT} and on~\cite{badsau}, Bader-Lubotzky-Sauer-Weinberger showed that the non-trivial central extensions of symplectic lattices are not Frobenius-approximable~\cite{bader+lubotzky+sauer+weinberger}.

-Cohomological vanishing in degree 2 and Banach coefficients has applications in the theory of stability, see \cite{CGLT}.
-We will not discuss it here in length, as this topic was covered in Thom's excellent manuscript \cite{Thom}.
-Here we will only make some comments on recent developments. \cite[Question 3.10]{Thom} was answered positively in \cite{badsau}, see Theorem~\ref{thm:higher}. \cite[Question 3.11]{Thom} was answered positively for $1<p<\infty$ in Lubotzky-Oppenheim \cite{Lub-Opp}, using vanishing of second cohomology in certain $L^p$-representations to show Schatten-$p$-norm stability and non-approximability.
+\cite[Question 3.10]{Thom} was answered positively in \cite{badsau}, see Theorem~\ref{thm:higher}. \cite[Question 3.11]{Thom} was answered positively for $1<p<\infty$ in Lubotzky-Oppenheim \cite{Lub-Opp}, using vanishing of second cohomology in certain $L^p$-representations to show Schatten-$p$-norm stability and non-approximability.
 For every $1<p_1<p_2<\infty$ they constructed groups with vanishing of second cohomology with coefficients in these $L^p$ representations, for every $p\in[p_1,p_2]$.
 They used that to construct a finitely presented group which is not $p$-norm approximated for any $1<p<\infty$.
 They notably left open the cases $p=1$ and $p=\infty$, both with respect to cohomological vanishing and non-approximability.
 The non-approximability question in $p=1$ was very recently solved by Bachner-Dogon-Lubotzky in \cite{BDLub}, in a way bypassing the cohomological vanishing question.
 Corollary~\ref{cor:com} settles completely the question of cohomological vanishing also in the case $p=1$.
 The case $p=\infty$ remains open.
 We note, however, that the discouraging reasoning given by the end of the introduction of \cite{Lub-Opp}, describing why their methods must be insufficient for this case, seems somewhat less discouraging in view of Theorem~\ref{thm:vNcriterion} and Conjecture~\ref{conj:tracial} which regard vanishing of cohomology with von Neumann algebra coefficients.